SatokiS/profile/index.md

 # Welcome to Satoki Shimamune's website

 ## Overview
 In three words, I am...
-### passtionate
+### passionate
 I have joined a lot of projects, competitions. (c.f.
 Research and Extra-curricular Activities)

 ### hardworking
-I did two internships during 2021 summer. (c.f.
+I did two internships during the 2021 summer. (c.f.
 Work experience)

 ### networking
-My leverage enable me to have a strong network in Japanese industry and academia. (c.f.Extra-curricular Activities)
+My leverage enables me to have a strong network in Japanese industry and academia. (c.f.Extra-curricular Activities)

 ## Research
 - Patent JP6938005, **technology about stabilisation of VTOLs using the Magnus effect.**